 Where I’ve been in Myanmar

-I went to Kawthoung, at the southern of Myanmar, in 2004 on a one-day visa run from Ranong, Thailand; we’d been hanging around the Thai islands for almost a month, scuba diving and partying, and our entry stamps were running out of time.
-The visa run to Kawthoung has been available for just this situation for many years; stamp out of Thailand, take a longtail boat across the river mouth, check out Kawthoung, and then re-enter Thailand with a fresh stamp to travel further with.
+I went to Kawthoung, at the southern tip of Myanmar, in 2004 on a one-day visa run from Ranong, Thailand; we’d been hanging around the Thai islands for almost a month scuba diving & partying, and our entry stamps were running out of time.
+The visa run to Kawthoung has been available for just this situation for many years; stamp out of Thailand, take a longtail boat across the river, check out Kawthoung, and then re-enter Thailand with a fresh stamp to travel further with.

-It really was a very tantalising glimpse into a paranoid, largely closed state, and I’d love to go back and see it properly – especially now that it’s opening up.
+It really was a very tantalising glimpse into a paranoid, largely closed state, and I’d love to go back and see it properly – though maybe not while the military still has campaigns of ongoing violence in some corners of the country.

 How to travel to and from Myanmar overland

-Until just a few years ago travel to Myanmar was very restricted; you could cross over visa free from Thailand to Kawthoung at the far southern end of their shared border or to Tachileik at the far northern end of their shared border, but you could only stay for a day or two and then go back; with an advance visa you could visit the main draws like Yangon, Mandalay, and Bagan, but you had to arrive by international flight (or a domestic flight from Tachileik or Kawthoung after crossing in by land).
+For a long time travel to Myanmar was very restricted; you could cross over visa free from Thailand to Kawthoung at the far southern end of their shared border or to Tachileik at the far northern end of their shared border, but you could only stay for a day or two and then go back; with an advance visa you could visit the main draws like Yangon, Mandalay, and Bagan, but you had to arrive by international flight (or a domestic flight from Tachileik or Kawthoung after crossing in by land).
 In other words, until a few years ago overland routes through Myanmar didn’t exist.

-Completely closed; it’s a live conflict zone and you can’t go anywhere near it.
+Completely closed; it’s a conflict zone and you can’t go anywhere near it.

-There’s only one crossing point with India, at the town of Moreh (near Imphal).
-Myanmar used to be the missing link in the overland route from India to SE Asia, so it was great news when this border was opened up to overland travellers; for the last few years it has been possible to cross in both directions with a permit from MTT (Myanmar Travel & Tourism), allowing overlanders to travel between India and Thailand through Myanmar.
-The MTT permits are arranged by Mandalay and Yangon-based travel agencies either by email from India or in person within Myanmar; certainly a fair bit of hassle and expense involved, but it was working.
+Myanmar used to be the missing link in the overland route from India to SE Asia, then for a few years it became possible to cross in both directions with a special permit from MTT (Myanmar Travel & Tourism) allowing overlanders to travel between India and Thailand through Myanmar.

 This is by far the easiest option.
 The main crossings from Thailand are at Mae Sot and Mae Hong Son; Kawthoung remains a crossing point, but now without the old restrictions on onwards overland travel, and Tachileik also remains a crossing point but with the onwards travel restriction still in place i.e. you can only fly from Tachileik to the rest of the country.
-It isn’t necessary to leave at the same border you arrived through and no MTT permits are necessary.
+It isn’t necessary to leave at the same border you arrived through and no additional permits are necessary beyond the standard tourist visa.

 Myanmar overland route summary